SettleAPI/settle-api-description/docs/1. Introduction/g.settlement.md

 While there is no direct relation between settlement and ledger reports, the downloadable CSV files have the same format.

-The [settlement](./b3A6MTUzOTU0MjQ-merchant-settlement-get) endpoint provides per-transaction and per-permission request logs, as well as summary information and information about money paid out.
+The [merchant.settlement.get](./b3A6MTUzOTU0MjQ-merchant-settlement-get) method provides per-transaction and per-permission request logs, as well as summary information and information about money paid out.

 ## Summaries